 While this is too many open source technologies to digest, we've made it easy for you to get started via Vagrant and docker images.

 Pho-Kernel is a first of its kind backend.
 It is not a database but it is closely coupled with Redis, a proven distributed persistable in-memory storage service.
 Moreover, Phở stack gives you a familiar programming interface for graph-type relationship models that are in heavy use with social-enabled apps.

 Phở introduces GAO to model social graphs.
 Nodes and Edges are atomic entities of any graph.
 In the GAO model, the atomic nodes are:

-Phở Networks allows you to extend you these abstract entities with your own, and create your very own innovative macro social network, or use one of our existing recipes to replicate well-known solutions for your own domain-specific community needs.
+Phở Networks allows you to extend these abstract entities with your own, and create a new social network, or use one of our existing recipes to replicate well-known solutions for your own domain-specific community needs.